bbauska/TUMx-DWAPNx/README.md

 will try and create a nice-looking graph from the character interactions of the

 Storm of Swords novel.
-Let\'s talk about visualization in general.
+Let&apos;s talk about visualization in general.

 Why visualization?
 Technically, all the information that is displayed by

 visualization is already available in the data itself, but a good example for

-why visualization is important is the so-called Anscombe\'s quartet.
+why visualization is important is the so-called Anscombe&apos;s quartet.
 You can see it on the

 left side here.
 So, what you see is a bunch of data, what you see is that you

-can\'t see much at first glance.
+can&apos;t see much at first glance.
 However, luckily, we have some mathematical tools

 to analyze these four two-dimensional distributions.
 However, in this